bhuvan1864/How-to-create-your-own-VPN-server-using-Raspberry-Pi/README.md

 If you do intend on using a VPN make sure all the computers on your home network are secure, and that you aren’t sharing anything within your local network that you wouldn’t want someone gaining access to.

 # Preparing your VPN Server’s IP Address
-t’s important to decide whether you are going to make use of a static IP address or a dynamic IP address, setting up a VPN for a static IP address is a rather simple process and requires no extra work.
+It’s important to decide whether you are going to make use of a static IP address or a dynamic IP address, setting up a VPN for a static IP address is a rather simple process and requires no extra work.

 However, if you want to utilize a dynamic IP address, you must make use of a dynamic DNS service.